Precautions for Bloodborne Pathogens

 - custodians in the Division of Facilities who may be required to clean up spilled human blood.

-Methods of compliance including handling, storing and disposing of human blood and medical services waste are published by the Division of Public Safety is available in hard copy from the Division.
+Methods of compliance including handling, storing and disposing of human blood and medical services waste are published by the Environmental Health and Safety Department is available in hard copy.
 Additional information concerning HIV research, HBV vaccinations, HIV and HBV exposure incident reporting, hazard communication, training and recordkeeping may be found in the published guideline.

 Used sharps such as hypodermic needles and syringes, scalpel blades, suture needles, razor blades, pasteur pipettes, or other sharp objects must be stored in a closed, rigid, puncture proof container.
-The Division of Public Safety operates the "SHARPS PROGRAM" for the university by distributing properly labeled one gallon plastic containers to departments that request them.
-On request, the Division of Public Safety will pick up the container and properly dispose of the sharp objects.
-At no time may sharps be discarded in the trash.
+The Environmental Health and Safety Department disposes of medical waste sharps.
+Contact them to request a pick up.
+Contaminated sharps generated by KSU activities be not be discarded in the regular trash.

-Other medical services wastes will be handled by the Division of Public Safety for pick up and disposal.
+The Environmental Health and Safety Department also manages other medical waste.
 Materials will be transported in "International Orange" (red) containers to the Hazardous Waste Storage Facility to await disposal.
 Request a pick up.